MrNeko-hash526/Banao-assessment/README.md

   npm install multer --save
   ```
 - If uploads return 404, ensure the server is running, check `backend/uploads` for files, and confirm the stored image URL is correct.

-Suggested next steps

-- Add server-side validation to limit summary length to 15 words (currently enforced client-side display).
-- Add tests for critical flows (create blog, image upload, role-based access).

-If you want I can add a short API contract section or example curl commands for each endpoint — tell me which you'd prefer.